Samstar777/focus-mode-settings/README.md

 5. If script runs correctly when ran locally on a mac than create an Extension Attribute on a mac

-6. Input Type "Script" and add the Focus mode settings script and Save Extension Attribute
+6. Input Type "Script" and add the FocusModeSettings script and Save Extension Attribute

 ## Script Details